Crystal radio: Use during the radiotelegraphy era

 Wireless telegraphy companies such as Marconi and Telefunken manufactured sophisticated inductively coupled crystal radios as communication receivers in ship radio rooms and shore stations.
-Rugged military versions were made for naval warships and military communication stations.
+Military versions were made for naval warships and military communication stations.
 Lightweight crystal radios such as the SCR-54 were part of portable radiotelegraphy stations carried by army troops in World War 1 to communicate with their commanders behind the lines.
-After the war electronics firms produced inexpensive "box" crystal radios for consumers.
-And thousands of radio amateurs worldwide, many of them teenage boys, built their own crystal sets, following instructions in radio magazines, to get in on the exciting new hobby of radio.
+After the war, electronics firms produced inexpensive "box" crystal radios for consumers.
+Many radio amateurs worldwide built their own crystal sets, following instructions in radio magazines.

 Galena (lead sulfide, PbS, sometimes sold under the names "Lenzite" and "Hertzite"), was the most widely used crystal detector since it was the most sensitive.
 Other common crystalline minerals used were iron pyrite (iron sulfide, FeS_{2}, "fool's gold", also sold under the trade names "Pyron", "Ferron" and "Radiocite"), molybdenite (molybdenum disulfide, MoS_{2}), and cerussite (lead carbonate, PbCO_{3}).
 A disadvantage of these detectors was they required a delicate wire "cat whisker" contact, which could be disrupted by the slightest vibration.
 So they had to be readjusted before each use, the tip of the wire dragged across the surface of the crystal while the user listened for radio noise in the earphones, to find an active rectifying site.
 Another widely used type was Pickard's "Perikon" detector, consisting of zincite and chalcopyrite crystals touching.

 Much research went into finding better detectors and many types of crystals were tried.
 The goal of researchers was to find rectifying crystals that were less fragile and sensitive to vibration than galena and the other cat-whisker detectors above.
 Another desired property was tolerance of high currents; many crystals would become insensitive when subjected to discharges of atmospheric electricity from the outdoor wire antenna, or current from the powerful spark transmitter leaking into the receiver.
 Carborundum proved to be the best of these; it could rectify with a steel point pressed firmly against it with a spring, or even clamped between two flat contacts, so carborundum contacts didn't need to be adjusted before each use like the delicate cat whisker types.
 Therefore, carborundum detectors were used in shipboard wireless stations where waves caused the floor to rock, and military stations where gunfire was expected.
 Silicon detectors, although less sturdy than carborundum, also used a spring-loaded point contact which could not be jarred loose, so they were also used in professional and military stations.